NCSU-Libraries/visualization_templates/_image_templates/game_lab/readme.md

 # Game Lab Image Guide

-**Overview:** The Game Lab supports the scholarly study of digital games and is also a place to take a break and play for fun.
-It is equipped with multiple video gaming systems and a large Christie® MicroTile® display, which can be used as a single panorama or divided into multiple sections.
+**Overview:** The Game Lab supports the scholarly study of digital games, as well as providing flexible space for workshops, teaching, and interactive exploration of data.
+The room is equipped with multiple gaming systems and a 19.68ft x 4.43ft Leyard LED touch-interactive display, which can be used as a single panoramic screen or divided into up to three sections with varying inputs.

-**Technical Details:** 7328W x 1720H pixels, 20.3 x 5 feet, 16 x 5 tiles, 80 total tiles
+**Technical Details:** 4800W x 1080H pixels, 19.68 x 4.43 feet, Bezel-free direct view LED video wall